opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 !!! note
     This configuration must be set in the Settings page of each project in [QFieldCloud](https://app.qfield.cloud/).

-## Syncing Attachment Folders to Devices
+## Synchronisation of Attachment Folders

-To ensure an entire folder and its contents are downloaded to your QField devices, you must register it as an "Attachments and Directories".
+To ensure an entire folder and its contents is downloaded to your QField device, you must add it under "Attachments and Directories".

-In QGIS project, navigate to `Project` > `Properties` > `QField`.
-There, add your folder's path to the "Attachments and Directories" list.
+1. In QGIS navigate to `Project` > `Properties` > `QField`.
+2. Add your folder's path to the "Attachments and Directories" list.
 The path you enter must be relative to the location of your project file.

+!!! example
+    You used pictures for a specific symbology.
-For example, if you have pictures used in the symbology and these are in a folder named `assets` located inside your project home folder, you would simply add `assets` to the list.
+    These are stored in a folder named `assets` located inside your project home folder.
+Add them under the folder name to the list.

 !![](../../assets/images/attachments_and_directories_list.png)